wolfbrthr/EraWithOracle/admin_oracle/admin_oracle.rst

 DB Administration with Era
 --------------------------

-We will now see how to perform normal database admin task with Era.
+We will now see how to perform common database administrations task withs Era.

-**In this lab you will Administor your ORACLE DB**
+In this lab you will administer your Oracle database.

 Explore Your Database
 ++++++++++++++++++++++

 #.
-In **Era**, select **Databases** from the dropdown menu and **Sources** from the lefthand menu.
+In **Era**, select **Databases** from the dropdown menu and **Sources** from the left-hand menu.

    .. figure:: images/1.png

 #.
-Click into your *Initials*\ **-proddb**, this will take you back into the Database Summary page.
-This page provides details of the Database, Database Server access, Time Machine schedule, Compute/Network/Software profiles used to provision.
+Click into your *UserXX*\ **-proddb**, this will take you to the *Database Summary* page.
+This page provides details of the database, database server access, Time Machine schedule, and compute/network/software profiles used to provision.

-    - **Database Summary:**
+    - **Database:**

     .. figure:: images/2.png